Danilo Restivo: Background

-On 11 September 1993, the evening before she disappeared, Restivo rang Claps at approximately 17:00, with Claps answering and appearing to her brother as being "very annoyed".
-She told him it was Restivo again, stating that he had not said anything important and for her brother not to worry.
-Restivo had phoned and asked for a date, pretending he had a love interest for a friend of hers and needed suggestions.
-On discovering that he had brought her a gift for passing her retakes, Claps felt sorry for Restivo, agreeing to meet him at the 15th-century Chiesa della Santissima Trinità in the centre of the city the following day.
+On 11 September 1993, the evening before she disappeared, Restivo rang Claps at approximately 17:00.
+Elisa's brother Gildo inadvertently overheard her speaking on the phone, perceiving Claps's tone as "very annoyed".
+No one then asked her the specifics of that interaction, nor who the caller was, as the girl appeared rather quiet and not particularly bothered after ending the call.
+Restivo had phoned and asked for a date, pretending he had a gift for Claps.
+On discovering that he had bought her a present for passing her retakes, Claps felt sorry for Restivo, agreeing to meet him at the 15th-century Chiesa della Santissima Trinità in the centre of the city the following day.